-Our Holistic Lifestyle Coaches can help you both find the time to spend more time sleeping, something many busy Singaporeans struggle with, and ensure that when you do go to sleep you have a much better quality night’s sleep.
+Our Nutrition and Lifestyle Coaches can help you both find the time to spend more time sleeping, something many busy Singaporeans struggle with, and ensure that when you do go to sleep you have a much better quality night’s sleep.
 By utilising questionnaires, sleep tracking, heart rate variability monitors, environmental changes and stress management, we have the full complement of tools at our disposal to ensure that every night you sleep like a baby.

 This might not seem very intuitive at first but is probably one of the most overlooked bodily inputs when it comes to achieving optimal health.
 A normal breath should be a deep diaphragmatic belly breath where the air is drawn into the belly by the contraction of the diaphragm, creating a vacuum in the chest cavity which sucks air into it.
 Unfortunately many of us tend to breathe incorrectly often by breathing into the chest first which results in shorter, shallower breaths.
 Also food intolerances, particularly gluten and dairy amongst Singaporeans4, can cause inflammation of the nasal lining resulting in restricted nasal breathing or or mouth breathing.